Artificial Intelligence for Food Innovation: Conclusions

-\bmhead*{\sffamily{\bfseries{Acknowledgments}}} We thank Dr. Heideh Fattaey for stimulating discussions on the future of food, Ryan Yow for helping to design Figure \ref{fig05}, and Goran Atanasovski for illustrating Figures \ref{fig06} to \ref{fig09}.
-This project was supported by the USDA Grant FA9550-23-1-0606 to DLK, by the BBSRC Grant BB/Y008510/1, the ERC Grant DEUSBIO-949080, and the Bezos Earth Fund through the Bezos Centre for Sustainable Protein BCSP/IC/001 to RLA, by Novo Nordisk Foundation grant NNF23OC0085919 to MS, by the NSF Graduate Research Fellowship to SRSP, by the UK National Alternative Protein Innovation Centre NAPIC, an Innovation and Knowledge Centre funded by the Biotechnology and Biological Sciences Research Council BBSRC and Innovate UK Grant BB/Z516119/1 to NW, and by the Food@Stanford Snack Grant, the NSF CMMI Award 2320933, and the ERC Advanced Grant 101141626 to EK. \bmhead*{\sffamily{\bfseries{Conflicts of interest}}} All authors declare no financial competing interests. \bmhead*{\sffamily{\bfseries{Availability of data and materials}}} All data and materials will be made available upon request. \bmhead*{\sffamily{\bfseries{Authors' contributions}}} BD and EK designed the layout, BD, MJB, YC, KG, DJ, DLK, RLA, GDM, LN, KP, BSL, MS, SRSP, IT, AT, NW, and EK wrote and edited the paper.
+\bmhead*{\sffamily{\bfseries{Acknowledgments}}} We thank Dr. Heideh Fattaey for stimulating discussions on the future of food, Ryan Yow for helping to design Figure \ref{fig03}C, and Goran Atanasovski for illustrating Figures \ref{fig03} to \ref{fig04}.
+This project was supported by the USDA Grant FA9550-23-1-0606 to DLK, by the BBSRC Grant BB/Y008510/1, the ERC Grant DEUSBIO-949080, and the Bezos Earth Fund through the Bezos Centre for Sustainable Protein BCSP/IC/001 to RLA, by Novo Nordisk Foundation grant NNF23OC0085919 to MS, by the NSF Graduate Research Fellowship to SRSP, by the UK National Alternative Protein Innovation Centre NAPIC, an Innovation and Knowledge Centre funded by the Biotechnology and Biological Sciences Research Council BBSRC and Innovate UK Grant BB/Z516119/1 to NW, and by the Food@Stanford Snack Grant, the Stanford SDSS Accelerator Grant, the NSF CMMI Award 2320933, and the ERC Advanced Grant 101141626 to EK. \bmhead*{\sffamily{\bfseries{Conflicts of interest}}} The authors declare no competing interests. \bmhead*{\sffamily{\bfseries{Author information}}} Bianca Datta, Good Food Institute, Washington, USA; Markus J. Buehler, Massachusetts Institute of Technology, Cambridge, USA; Yvonne Chow; Singapore Institute of Food \& Biotechnology Innovation SIFBI and Agency for Science, Technology and Research A*STAR, Nanos, Singapore; Kristina Gligoric, Johns Hopkins University, Baltimore, USA; Dan Jurafsky, Stanford University, Stanford, USA; David L. Kaplan, Tufts University, Medford, USA; Rodrigo Ledesma-Amaro, Giorgia Del~Missier, Lisa Neidhardt; Bezos Centre for Sustainable Protein; Microbial Food Hub; Centre for Engineering Biology, Imperial College London, London, UK; Karim Pichara, NotCo, San Francisco, USA; Benjamin Sanchez-Lengeling, University of Toronto, Toronto, Canada; Miek Schlangen, University of Southern Denmark, Odense, Denmark; Skyler R. St. Pierre, Stanford University, Stanford, USA; Ilias Tagkopoulos, USDA/NIFA AI Institute for Next-Generation Food Systems, University of California, Davis, USA; Anna Thomas, Stanford University, Stanford, USA; Nik Watson, University of Leeds, Leeds, UK and National Alternative Protein Innovation Centre NAPIC, UK; Ellen Kuhl, Stanford University, Stanford, USA \bmhead*{\sffamily{\bfseries{Authors' contributions}}} BD and EK designed the layout, BD, MJB, YC, KG, DJ, DLK, RLA, GDM, LN, KP, BSL, MS, SRSP, IT, AT, NW, and EK wrote and edited the paper.